vinegarhq/vinegarhq.github.io/src/Troubleshooting/winehq.md

 Caveat: Your .desktop files will obviously not be affected by this.
 This means you won't be able to log into studio or open links/games from roblox.com.
 The workaround is to manually edit the desktop file so it uses the right `-config` flag and `WINEPREFIX`.
 They can be found at `usr/share/applications`.

-Note that env variables in .desktop Exec commands must be declared with the `env`.
+Note that env variables in .desktop Exec commands must be declared with the `env` command.
 For example: Do `env WINEPREFIX = /tmp/report vinegar -config /home/jrelvas/Documents/winehq-report.toml player` instead of `WINEPREFIX=/tmp/report vinegar -config /home/jrelvas/Documents/winehq-report.toml player`

 **Warning**: After following these steps, ensure your report follows [WineHQ.org's bug report guidelines](https://wiki.winehq.org/Bugs).